 As problems are found with software programs, they get updated by the developer.
 Automatic updates allow users to keep their software programs updated without having to check for and install available updates manually.
-The software will automatically check for available updates, and if found, the updates are downloaded and installed without user intervention.
+The software automatically checks for available updates, and if found, the updates are downloaded and installed without user intervention.

 For example, the Microsoft Windows operating system has automatic updates to help keep Windows updated with the latest bug fixes, feature updates, and other modifications automatically.
-Automatic updates can help keep software better protected from viruses and hacking attempts.
+Automatic updates help keep software better protected from viruses and hacking attempts.

 Other software programs allow automatic updates to be enabled by users, if not enabled by default upon installation.
 Internet browsers feature automatic updates, including Google Chrome and Microsoft Edge.
 Antivirus programs also feature automatic updates, to keep the computer protected.